Thanjavur

 Sivaji and Samarth Ramadas

-Samarth Ramadas and Chhatrapati Shivaji When Maratha rule was established at Thanjavur by Venkoji, Chhatrapati Shivaji had requested Samarth Ramadas go over to Thanjavur to guide Venkoji.
+When the Maratha rule was established at Thanjavur by Venkoji, Chhatrapati Shivaji requested Samarth Ramadas go over to Thanjavur to guide Venkoji.
 It is well known that Chhatrapati Shivaji had accepted Samarth Ramadas as his guru and guide.
-On the request of Shivaji, Samarth Ramadas had come to Thanjavur.
-During that visit he had undertaken a pilgrimage to Rameswaram also.
+At the request of Shivaji, Samarth Ramadas had come to Thanjavur.
+During that visit, he had undertaken a pilgrimage to Rameswaram also.
 Samarth Ramadas is an ardent devotee of Sri Rama.
 He is considered as a rebirth of Lord Hanuman.
 He had meditated upon Sri Rama for many days.
-The tradition says, that Lord Panduranga Vittal Himself appeared before Ramadas and took him for the visit to Pandharpur and gave him Darshan as Sri Rama.
+The tradition says that Lord Panduranga Vittal Himself appeared before Ramadas, took him for the visit to Pandharpur, and gave him darshan as Sri Rama.

 Samarth Ramadas teaching

-He gave the “thryodhashari Mantra” "Sri Ram Jaya Ram Jaya Jaya Ram".
-Ramadas sent his disciples to all parts of India to spread the value of Sanatana dharma.
-His disciples and Mutts in the North directly or indirectly helped Shivaji and his work to reestablish rule of Sanatana dharma.
-His word of advice was: "Do not think much of your bodily wants.
+He gave the ‘thryodhashari Mantra’ ‘Sri Ram Jaya Ram Jaya Jaya Ram’.
+Ramadas sent his disciples to all parts of India to spread the value of Sanatana Dharma.
+His disciples and Mutts in the North directly or indirectly helped Shivaji and his work to reestablish the rule of Sanatana Dharma.
+His word of advice was: ‘Do not think much of your bodily wants.
 Have Satsangh with devotees.
 Keep the image of Lord Rama in your heart.
 Repeat the name of Lord Rama always.
 Annihilate lust, greed, anger, hatred and egoism.
 See Lord Rama in all creatures.
 Love all.
 Feel His presence everywhere.
 Live for Him alone.
 Serve Him in all beings.
 Make total and unreserved surrender unto Him.
 You will always live in Him alone.
-You will attain immortality and eternal bliss".
+You will attain immortality and eternal bliss’.

 Kindly see more on “Samarth Ramadas” under Hanumath devotee column of our site.